jeanwsr/mokit-doc-mdbook/src/chap4-4.md

 among pure \\( \pi \\) orbitals is safe (no sigma orbital is in the set).

-For people who are keen on comparing initial guesses generated from different methods/ algorithms, 'Local=Boys' is strongly recommended to be taken into consideration, to see whether a lower GVB, CASCI or CASSCF energy occurs.
+For people who are keen on comparing initial guesses generated from different methods/ algorithms, `Local=Boys` is strongly recommended to be taken into consideration, to see whether a lower GVB, CASCI or CASSCF energy occurs.

 ## 4.4.6 CIonly